Luis Lorenzo Crespo

 In 2004 he participated as a contestant in the third edition of the Spanish version of the reality show Survivor, on Antena 3.

 On May 27, 2022, he was arrested alongside his wife, accused of poisoning an aunt of the actor's wife who died in June 2021, in order to seize her inheritance.
+However, a forensic report commissioned by the judge investigating the case rules out death due to poisoning and points to natural causes as the most probable reason for the death of the actor's aunt-in-law.